 Women should be informed about how they can access help with breastfeeding outside office hours by calling one of the 5 national breastfeeding helplines. (nb: this does not need to cover 24 hours).

 Point 7 – Mothers who are formula feeding

 The needs of these mothers will not be overlooked by DUK doulas.
 Many of the criteria for the care of breastfeeding mothers and babies are equally applicable to mothers and babies who are formula feeding, while others have matching equivalents that would be considered good practice.
 Doulas will be able to provide:

-- appropriate signposting to up-to-date guidance on making up powdered formula
+- Appropriate signposting to up-to-date guidance on making up and storing powdered formula and bottles.

 We think it important that doulas understand why powdered formula needs to be made up with hot water.